Choosing the right water-soluble fertilizer

-The quality of your water is the starting point to determine the best water-soluble fertilizer in your growing circumstances.
+The quality of your water is the starting point to determine the best water-soluble fertilizer for your specific growing conditions

 To ensure optimal use of fertilizers and produce the best quality plants with a high sales price, fertilizer and water must work in perfect harmony.
 Low quality of irrigation water is the main cause of many crop and growth problems.
 Therefore, it is important to analyze your water quality and choose the right fertilizer for your particular crop and growing situation.
 This is crucial as salts in irrigation water impact EC and pH levels in potting soil, which in turn affects the crop.

-Analyze your irrigation water (irrigation water is the water used to feed and water your plants).
-Don’t only test the pH and EC values, but also check the level of bicarbonate (HCO3), and the composition (the different elements).
+Contact ICL Lab Services for an irrigation water analysis.
+They will not only test the pH and EC values, but also check the level of bicarbonate (HCO3), and the composition (the different elements).

-Select the right Peters or Universol water-soluble fertilizer for your situation.
+Select the right Peters water-soluble fertilizer for your plants and growing conditions.